Search

 EQUIPMENT USED:

-Steam heated boiler, Water Cylinder, pan, and temperature indicators.
+Steam-heated boiler, Water Cylinder, pan, and temperature indicators.

 MATERIALS USED: Water / Milk can any liquid for study